glitterB/machine-learnig-basic-algorithms/README.md

-#Machine Learnig Algorithms (Without using Libraries)
+### Machine Learnig Algorithms (Without using Libraries such as Sci-Kit-Learn and TensorFlow)